-A fistful of brooding indie noise: London trio Bad Sidekick have shared their debut self-titled EP.
-It follows their previous singles ‘Circus’ and ‘Crook’ (which you should definitely check out) and proves the band are at the beginning of a promising music career.
+A fistful of brooding indie noise, London trio Bad Sidekick have shared their debut self-titled EP.
+Following the release of previous singles ‘Circus’ and ‘Crook’, the record proves the band are at the beginning of a promising music career.

-“Everything I touch, it gets destroyed” sings front-woman Cooper Rose with powerful intonation on opening track ‘Run Boy’.
-Guitarist Joe and drummer John create loops of fast, fuzzy, furious sound as she warns of the storm that’s coming.
-It bleeds in to the snarling ‘I Ain’t Sick’ on which Cooper oozes more of her enviably cool vocals, supported by a cacophony of guitar noises and more heart-thumping beats.
+“Everything I touch / it gets destroyed,” sings front-woman Cooper Rose with powerful Bristol intonation on opening track ‘Run Boy’.
+Guitarist Joe and drummer John create loops of fuzzy, furious sound as Cooper warns of the storm that’s coming.
+It bleeds into the snarling ‘I Ain’t Sick’ on which she oozes more enviably slick vocals, backed by a cacophony of guitar noise and more heart-thumping beats.
 If you think these tracks sound impressive on record, wait until you hear them live.

 Bad Sidekick’s stellar song-writing skills are showcased on the gentler ‘Lost Cause’, which broods with quiet intensity before the drop-in.
-It’s not long before ‘Romeo’ comes spiraling along though, and the band rev things up to full throttle again here.
-Penultimate track ‘Think About It’ is cut from the same cloth; full of visceral riffs and driving percussion that urge you to contemplate Cooper’s invitation.
+It’s not long before ‘Romeo’ comes spiralling along and the band rev things up to full throttle again.
+Penultimate track ‘Think About It’ is cut from the same cloth, full of visceral riffs and driving percussion that urge listeners to contemplate Cooper’s invitation.

-A glitchy sampled recording opens final track ‘If I Were The Devil’, on which Cooper sings: “I don’t wanna be like the others, trapped inside these dead eyes, waiting for the flames to turn me to ashes”.
-With her superb vocal intonation, there’s no danger of her burning out anytime soon, especially when paired with Joe’s razor sharp guitar riffs, and John’s knockout drumming.
+A glitchy sampled recording opens final track ‘If I Were The Devil’, on which Cooper sings “I don’t wanna be like the others / trapped inside these dead eyes / waiting for the flames to turn me to ashes”.
+With her superb vocal delivery, there’s no danger of her burning out anytime soon, especially when paired with Joe’s razor sharp guitar riffs and John’s knockout drumming.